 - Freshly ground pepper to taste

-- Place onion and red bell pepper in bottom of 2-quart glass batter bowl or similar size microwave-safe dish.
-Add butter.
-Layer yellow squash on top of onion and red bell pepper.
-Cover and cook on HIGH in microwave for 10 minutes.
-Stir.
-Cook an additional 5 minutes on HIGH or until vegetables are tender.
+- Layer yellow squash on top of onion and red bell pepper.
+Cover and cook on HIGH in microwave for 10 minutes or until veggies are completely cooked.

-- Pour cooked vegetables into food processor (undrained) or blender.
+- Pour cooked vegetables into food processor or use a potato masher or immersion blender.
 Pulse about 5 times, rearranging squash with a spoon if necessary to get an even chop.
-Pour into a strainer and allow to drain, even pressing on vegetables a bit to get rid of excess liquid.
-Return squash to original batter bowl.
+Mixture should not be smooth--just slightly chunky.